After 11 Years Behind Bars for Cannabis, Claudio Martinez Jr. is Released After Receiving Clemency From Biden

 Upon his release Claudio reacted saying, “I'm doing great now that I am out here with my family.
 I thank the Lord Jesus Christ for making it happen for me to get this clemency through Last Prisoner Project and the lawyers assigned to me like Liz Budnitz.
 I really appreciate what yall did for me.
 It is a blessing.”

-Claudio’s oldest son Emilio, said “It’s something you think is never gonna happen and then it happens.
+Claudio’s son Emilio, said “It’s something you think is never gonna happen and then it happens.
 It’s unreal.
 Thank you for everything.”

 Claudio will now transition to a halfway house in Las Cruces, NM, where he hopes to secure home confinement and begin rebuilding his life with his family in Hobbs, NM.
 Even in these first moments of freedom, Claudio has expressed his willingness to share his story, ensuring that those still behind bars are not forgotten.
 His case highlights the need for continued clemency efforts and broader legislative reform to ensure no one else suffers such disproportionate punishment for cannabis offenses.